shantnu/Path/content/chimp-inside-us.md

 Seeing how strong the monkey is, it is amazing *anyone* does any spiritual things at all.

 In the beginning, I said the monkey is our best friend.
-Hoe can that be?
+How can that be?

 Because as humans start using the rational mind more, and more importantly, start meditating, even if for only 5 minutes a day, they start seeing their own madness.